digantamisra98/Mish/README.md

 ## Read the paper here - https://arxiv.org/abs/1908.08681 (Version 2)

+### Note - A considerably faster version based on CUDA can be found here - https://github.com/thomasbrandon/mish-cuda (All credits to Thomas Brandon for the same)

 Inspired by *Swish* Activation Function ([Paper](https://arxiv.org/abs/1710.05941)), **Mish** is a Self Regularized Non-Monotonic Neural Activation Function.
 Activation Function serves a core functionality in the training process of a Neural Network Architecture and is represented by the basic mathematical representation:
 <div style="text-align:center"><img src ="Observations/act.png"  width="500"/></div>
 <em> Image Credits: https://en.wikibooks.org/wiki/Artificial_Neural_Networks/Activation_Functions